 5. RETENTION OF MR. LIM CHOON LIAT AS INDEPENDENT DIRECTOR

-"THAT subject to the passing of the Ordinary Resolution 2, Mr. Lim Choon Liat be and is hereby retained as Independent Non-Executive Director pursuant to the Malaysian Code on Corporate Governance."
+"THAT Mr. Lim Choon Liat be and is hereby retained as Independent Non-Executive Director pursuant to the Malaysian Code on Corporate Governance."

 6. RETENTION OF MR. TAN KONG ANG AS INDEPENDENT DIRECTOR